How Chelsea’s 14 FM2020 wonderkids have developed in real life this season

-The 20-year-old has struggled for minutes with the Latics, starting just seven league fixtures – none of which he tasted victory in – and often finding himself not even on the bench for the Championship strugglers.
+The 20-year-old has struggled for minutes with the Latics, starting just seven league fixtures – none of which he tasted victory in – and often finding himself not even on the bench for the crisis club.

 Chalobah was one of the few bright sparks in Ipswich’s relegation from the Championship in 2019 and earned himself another second-tier switch with Huddersfield.

-His 41 interceptions are the most of any player under the age of 21 in the Championship this season.
+His 59 interceptions are the most of any player aged 21 or under in the Championship this season.

 Chelsea’s Academy Player of the Year last season, Gallagher is yet to make his senior Blues debut but made a big impression on loan at Charlton in the first half of the season, scoring six times from midfield.

-He was recalled in January only to return on loan to the Championship with Swansea City and continue his good form, providing five assists in 10 games.
+He was recalled in January only to return on loan to the Championship with Swansea City and continue his good form, providing six assists in 21 games.

 “He’s been a massive loss, probably impossible to replace,” lamented Charlton boss Lee Bowyer in March.
 “If you think what he brought us in that first half of the season.
 He brought us energy, fight, determination and goals.”